-How to Apply.
-Application forms for Graduate Programs may be obtained from Graduate Admissions, Indiana University School of Nursing, 1100 West Michigan Street, Indianapolis, Indiana 46223.
+How to Apply Application forms for graduate programs may be obtained from the Office of Graduate Admissions, Indiana University School of Nursing, 610 Barnhill Drive, Indianapolis, Indiana 46223.

-Applicants will 1) present all necessary forms required by the University, 2) submit official, original, sealed transcripts from each post-high school educational institution attended, including colleges, universities, and diploma schools of nursing (compilations on one transcript are not acceptable), and 3) pay as directed the \$20 application fee required of all applicants who are new to the University.
+Applicants will 1) present all necessary forms required by the University, 2) submit official, original, sealed transcripts from each posthigh school educational institution attended, including colleges, universities, and diploma schools of nursing (compilations on one transcript are not acceptable), and 3) pay as directed the \$20 application fee required of all applicants who are new to the University.

-Indiana University baccalaureate degree graduates may request an unofficial transcript from the Transcript Department, Registrar's Office, Student Services Building, Room 110, Indiana University, Bloomington, IN 47405 or from the Registrar's Office, Cavanaugh Hall, Room 119, 925 W. Michigan Street, Indianapolis, IN 46202.
+Indiana University baccalaureate degree graduates may request an unofficial transcript from the transcript department, Office of the Registrar, Student Services Building 110, Indiana University, Bloomington, Indiana 47405 or from the Office of the Registrar, Cavanaugh Hall, 425 Agnes Street, Indianapolis, Indiana 46202.

-Applications and transcripts are submitted to Graduate Admissions, Indiana University School of Nursing, 1100 West Michigan Street, Indianapolis, IN 46223.
+Applications and transcripts are submitted to the Office of Graduate Admissions, Indiana University School of Nursing, 610 Barnhill Drive, Indianapolis, Indiana 46223.
 Fees are paid directly to the University as directed on the form.

-International applicants apply first to the Office of International Programs and Services, University Library 002, IUPUI, 420 Blake Street, Indianapolis, IN 46202.
+International applicants apply first to the Office of International Programs and Services, University Library 002, IUPUI, 420 Blake Street, Indianapolis, Indiana 46202.

-When to Apply.
-Early application is essential.
+When to Apply Early application is essential.
 Credentials can rarely be processed after February 1 for the summer session, June 15 for the first semester, and September 1 for the second semester.
-From two to three months are ordinarily required for collecting and evaluating records, and date of application may determine eligibility for enrollment within department quotas.
+Two to three months are ordinarily required for collecting and evaluating records, and date of application may determine eligibility for enrollment within department quotas.